BTTAI-AJL-Kaggle-Team-6/Equitable-AI-for-Dermatology/README.md

 * Performance metrics (e.g., Kaggle Leaderboard score, F1-score): 8th on public leaderboard, with an F1 score of 0.68122.
 Earned 9th place on private leaderboard, with an F1 score of 0.66345.
 * How your model performed overall: Our overall model accuracy was 92.24%, with an average precision score of .93, recall score of .97, and f1 score of .92 across the different skin conditions.

-* How your model performed across different skin tones (AJL):
+ How your model performed across different skin tones (AJL):
 * Our model performed well on lighter skin tones (FST 1-3) with higher accuracy, precision, and recall.
 However, for darker skin tones (FST 4-6), we observed a drop in accuracy and precision, leading to more false positives.
 This disparity highlights the need for additional data augmentation and class balancing to improve equitable performance.

-* Insights from evaluating model fairness (AJL):
+ Insights from evaluating model fairness (AJL):
 * The confusion matrix showed higher misclassification rates for darker skin tones, especially for less common conditions.
 Precision-recall curves indicated that the model often overpredicted certain conditions for darker skin tones.
 Applying fairness-aware metrics and explainability tools suggested the need for further bias mitigation strategies to ensure equitable predictions.

 ---

 ## **🖼️ Impact Narrative**

-**Answer the relevant questions below based on your competition:**

 **AJL challenge:**